+Detailed instructions for reversing the Ashpan Door are found with the installation instructions included with the optional Ashpan Kit (90-54240).
 BYPASS HANDLE: The bypass handle controls the bypass door inside the stove.
-When the handle is pointed towards the front of the stove, the bypass door is open, and when the handle is pointed towards the rear of the stove, the bypass door is closed.
 The bypass door directs the flow of combustion products through or around the catalytic combustor.
 When the bypass handle is open, combustion products are directed around the catalytic combustor.
 The bypass handle should be open when first staring a fire until the catalytic combustor heats up to activation temperature, and whenever opening the front door to load the stove.
 When the bypass handle is closed, combustion products are directed through the catalytic combustor.
 The bypass handle should be closed once the catalytic combustor heats up to activation temperature, and remain closed whenever the stove is burning and in the active temperature range.

-Figure 14 - Bypass Closed
+Figure 13 - Bypass Closed